Elasticsearch Reporter

 Reporting Endpoint

-The URL to which this Jenkins will report events.
+The URL to which Jenkins reports events.
 If the reporting is being performed to operations center, the default reporting endpoint URL is "${OC_URL}/feeder".

 Reporting Interval